saltyorg/docs/docs/reference/guides/chazguides/server.md

 Ideally, all your clients would Direct Play everything; in that case the server is just shoveling bits out as fast as it can and you don’t need any CPU power.
 In practice, some transcoding will be happening.

-There are two types of transcoding; hardware or software.
-Software transcoding is CPU intensive, but higher-quality.
-Hardware transcoding doesn’t burden your CPU [so it’s free to continue extracting rar files or something], but it’s typically lower quality.
+There are two types of video transcoding; hardware or software.
+Software video transcoding is CPU intensive, but higher-quality.
+Hardware video transcoding doesn’t burden your CPU [so it’s free to continue extracting rar files or something], but it’s typically lower quality.
 Depending on the specific CPU, dramatically lower quality.

-Some Intel CPUs support hardware transcoding, a smaller subset of AMD processors support hardware transcoding, so if you want hardware transcoding you probably want Intel [assuming you’re not using a separate GPU on a video card to do it].
+Some Intel CPUs support hardware video transcoding, a smaller subset of AMD processors support hardware video transcoding, so if you want hardware video transcoding you probably want Intel [assuming you’re not using a separate GPU on a video card to do it].

+Audio transcoding is always done by the CPU, but is generally far less resource-intensive.

 But that’s just Plex.